Royal Raven Card

 Rated Games

-When creating a game, you can choose whether it's a "Rated Game."
-Only rated games affect your Player Rating, ELO, and tier status.
+When creating a game, you can choose whether it is a rated game.
+Only rated games affect your CELO Rating, ELO, and tier status.
 Unrated games are perfect for casual play or practice without impacting your standings.

 Game Abandonment